mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the central limit theorem?

+Suppose that we are interested in estimating the average height among all people.
+Collecting data for every person in the world is impractical, bordering on impossible.
+While we can’t obtain a height measurement from everyone in the population, we can still sample some people.
+The question now becomes, what can we say about the average height of the entire population given a single sample

 The gist of Central Limit Theorem is that if we take a sufficient number of random samples from any type of distribution with some variance, the distribution of the sample means will be a normal distribution.
 This new distribution is called a sampling distribution.
 The mean of the sampling distribution should be approximately equal to the population mean.

 Suppose we are sampling from a population with mean $\mu$ and standard deviation $\sigma$.
 Let $\bar{X}$ be a random variable representing the sample mean of $n$ independently drawn observations.